Modena

-Modena offers visitors to Italy lots to see and do.
-Indeed, the chance to see a vibrant, untouched city, far outside what the typical guidebooks offer.
-Besides, Modena is home to some of the world’s most prestigious luxury supercars (Ferrari & Maserati).
-Additionally, Balsamic Vinegar, Parmesan Cheese, and other magnificent foods get produced here.
+Modena, Italy offers visitors lots to see and do and here you get the chance to see a vibrant, untouched city, far outside of what the typical guidebooks offer.
+The city is also home to some of the world’s most prestigious luxury supercars (Ferrari & Maserati), and the likes of Balsamic Vinegar, Parmesan Cheese, and other magnificent food get produced here.

-Modena is located in Northern Italy, south of the Po river, and very close to the Apennine mountains.
-Also, like many other cities in Emilia, it finds itself on the old Roman road, Via Emilia.
+Modena is located in Northern Italy, south of the Po River, and very close to the Apennine mountains.
+Like many other cities in Emilia, it finds itself on the old Roman road, Via Emilia.

-The city was the capital of the Dutchy of Modena until 1868 and ruled by the Estensi family.
+The city was the capital of the Duchy of Modena until 1858 and was ruled by the Estensi family.
 Thankfully, the city still has many monuments and memories of its glorious past.

 What to See in Downtown Modena Italy

 Ancient city walls surrounded the downtown area of Modena.
-Unfortunately, the walls no longer exist.
+Unfortunately, these walls no longer exist.
 However, the old perimeter is still known as the boundaries of downtown (Centro Storico in Italian).
-Indeed, the city center is pleasant to walk through.
-Click Here here for a map you can download.
-Also, for information about events to see and do in Modena, you can visit the Tourist Board of the city.
+The city center is pleasant to walk through.
+Click here for a map you can download.
+You can visit the Tourist Board of the city for information about events to see and do in Modena.

-Some of The Best Museums to See In Modena, Italy
+Some of The Best Museums to See In Modena

 Pavarotti Villa